chuckmasterson/chuckmasterson.github.io/_posts/2018-10-11-circle-tour-closing-loop.md

 As mountain ranges go, the Porkies just barely merit the name, at twelve miles long and a highest peak not quite 2,000 feet high.
 But they’ve got some other things going for them: for one, they’re covered in the largest virgin stand of hemlock-hardwood forest west of the Adirondacks, preserved from the ax, as Maria tells it, through the efforts of one far-sighted conservationist in the early 1900s who put down his foot and told the loggers that they’d taken everything else but they must not take this place.
 I dimly knew hemlock trees can get big, but I’d never seen one I couldn’t wrap the fingers of my two hands around.
 Here they shared the rule of the forest with maples, and I felt strangely proud to see them doing it.
 The old trees cast a quiet, eternal shadow on the mossy forest floor.
 Also, there’s the Presque Isle River, which descends to the lake through a series of three frothing, leaf-brown falls named after Anishinaabe spirits, and clearly holy places, cutting sharply through the rock, with cedars leaning out over them.

-{% include fig.html src="cyclecircle-2300.jpg" caption="Wenabezho Falls (Wenabozho is an alias for Nanaboozhoo)." %}
+{% include fig.html src="cyclecircle-2300.jpg" caption="Wenabezho Falls (Wenabezho is an alias for Nanaboozhoo)." %}

 Tim, with the help of a nifty new electric-assist bike, kept up with us younguns plenty well enough to leaven our usual conversation topics with dad jokes, and built fires for us at night, and made the continuing dim raininess a little bit brighter for the last couple days.

 Despite the overcast, the fall colors reached yet unseen intensity and the empty back roads carried us on invitingly.
 We finally rolled into Ashland, through the bike trail, around 3:00 on the drizzly first of October, the five of us, and went straight to the Black Cat, the coffeehouse, the mecca of all that is good in Ashland, and did what we’d been needing to do for a long time now: settled our cribbage tournament.

-{% include fig.html src="cyclecircle-2309.jpg" caption="Katie at her second home, the Black Cat." %}
+{% include fig.html src="cyclecircle-2309.jpg" caption="Outside the Black Cat, spiritual terminus of the journey." %}

 With the eight final miles back to the country house we started from, we closed the loop we’d been tracing for the last thirty-four days, a fourteen-hundred-twenty-five-mile circle around the biggest lake in the world, through two countries, three states, one province, over billion-year-old gneiss and granite, across uncountable waterfalling streams, out from one season and deep into another, acquainting ourselves with vast swaths of perfectly unknown land, and crunched our tires back across the same gravel we’d crunched out on.